zapabob/ROCm/docs/how_to/magma_install/magma_install.md

 ## MAGMA for ROCm

-Matrix Algebra on GPU and Multicore Architectures, abbreviated as MAGMA, is a collection of next-generation dense linear algebra libraries that is designed for heterogeneous architectures, such as multiple GPUs and multi- or many-core CPUs.
+Matrix Algebra on GPU and Multi-core Architectures, abbreviated as MAGMA, is a collection of next-generation dense linear algebra libraries that is designed for heterogeneous architectures, such as multiple GPUs and multi- or many-core CPUs.